 Constructability Review Program

-Before construction even starts, a multi-disciplined team of NCDOT engineers and contractors from from the Carolinas Association of General Contractors participate in NCDOT's Constructability Review Program look for possible issues that might arise while a project is under construction.
+Before construction even starts, a multi-disciplined team of NCDOT engineers and contractors from the Carolinas Association of General Contractors participate in NCDOT's Constructability Review Program look for possible issues that might arise while a project is under construction.
 These reviews help bridge the gap between design and construction and ensure that the plans NCDOT produces are practical and possible.

 Value Engineering Change Proposals